mwganson/Editor_Assistant/README.md

 # Editor_Assistant
-FreeCAD macro adds functionality to FreeCAD's built-in python editor
+FreeCAD macro adds additional functionality to FreeCAD's built-in python editor.
+It is not a replacement for the editor, but rather a supplemental toolkit for the editor.
+It gives you functions like find and replace, diffing, snapshots, templates, and convenient links to help and documentation.

 ## Installation
 Install via the Addon manager (soon).
 Until then copy the .FCMacro file to your Macro folder.
 The macro will create a new file called Editor_Assistant_Templates.txt in the same folder.
 This file holds the templates.
 It will need to be removed manually when you uninstall the macro.